-The online tool should be intuitive to use and can calculate the current inventory and scenarios via a user-friendly interface.
+The tools should be intuitive to use and can calculate the current inventory and scenarios via a user-friendly interface.

 Are there any costs associated with using the tool?

-No, the tool is currently free to use for local, unitary, combined and county authorities in the UK.
+- No, the tool is free to use for local, unitary, combined and county authorities in the UK.

 What has changed in the inventory during the latest update?